-The negotiation process, then, begins when the contract is first drafted and available for all involved parties to review.
+The negotiation process then begins when the contract is first drafted and available for all involved parties to review.
 Often times, the negotiation stage is one of the longest and most challenging of the entire lifecycle; that's because, depending on the number of parties involved, it can take quite a bit of back-and-forth before a final agreement can be reached.

 Storage and Organization

 Another important aspect of contract lifecycle management is storage and organization of contracts.
 In fact, you could go so far as to say that the success or failure of CLM hinges on organization.
-This step of the process involves making sure that contracts are properly filed, organized, and able to be found easily if needed.
+This step of the process involves making sure that contracts are properly filed, organized, and able to be found easily when needed.

 Even though a contract has been signed, there is a possibility that it will be edited down the road.
 And it will most definitely need to be referenced at some point.
-For this reason, an increasing number of organizations have begun moving away from physical storage of contracts and is instead utilizing cloud storage for all of their contracts and other important documents.
+For this reason, an increasing number of organizations have begun moving away from physical storage of contracts and instead utilizing cloud storage for all of contracts and other important documents.